PlayPratz/Scorecard/README.md

 1. Bowler
 2. Batter
+3. Non-striker
-3. Runs scored
+4. Runs scored
-4. Wicket, if any
+5. Wicket, if any
-5. Extra, if any
+6. Extra, if any

-Once this data is obtained for every ball of the match, the score as well as result (if the match is completed) can be derived.
+Once this data is obtained for every ball of the match, the score can be derived.

+On a more technical level, this app uses a concept named *POST*.
+There are 8 types of Posts:
+1. Ball
+2. BatterRetire - Whenever a batter retires.
+3. NextBatter
+4. BowlerRetire - Whenever a bowler retires mid-over.
+5. NextBowler - Whenever a bowler
+6. WicketBeforeDelivery - For example run-out at the non-striker's end, or obstructing the field.
+7. Penalty
+8. Break

+Since this app is developed and designed with focus on a scorer who will operate the app, storing each input interaction as a Post allows an _Undo_ functionality.
+Whenever the scorer taps Undo, the last Post of the innings is deleted.
+This allows the innings to reach the same state as it was before that Post was added.

 ### 🤾 Player <a name = "player"/>